Simon-Xu-Lan/REACT-Interactive-Visualization-and-Dashboards/README.md

 # Project introduction

-This project React, Plotly.js, Bootstrap to build a dashborad webpage The webpage is published at "https://simon-xu-lan.github.io/REACT-Interactive-Visualization-and-Dashboards/"
+This project use React, Plotly.js, Bootstrap to build a interactive dashborad webpage The webpage is published at "https://simon-xu-lan.github.io/REACT-Interactive-Visualization-and-Dashboards/"

 <img src="images/webpage.png" width="1000" alt="webpage"/>